Buyer Guides

 Generic AEO vs Retail AEO: why you probably need both

-Generic AEO platforms measure brand visibility across general AI engines like ChatGPT, Perplexity, Google AI Overviews, Claude, and Gemini.
-Retail AEO platforms measure visibility across AI shopping assistants like Amazon Rufus, Walmart Sparky, and ChatGPT Shopping.
+Generic AEO platforms measure brand visibility across general AI engines like ChatGPT, Gemini, Google AI Overviews, and Perplexity.
+Retail AEO platforms measure visibility across AI shopping assistants like Amazon Alexa for Shopping, Walmart Sparky, and ChatGPT Shopping.
 The two categories use different data sources, different ranking signals, different recovery actions, and different governance models, and most generic AEO platforms cannot meaningfully address retail AI engines because the underlying mechanics differ.
-If your brand sells through marketplaces or DTC ecommerce, you almost certainly need a retail-specific tool in addition to (or instead of) a generic AEO platform.
-This guide explains why the categories diverged, compares them across six dimensions, gives a decision matrix for picking single-tool versus two-tool stacks, and lists the most common mistakes brands make when choosing between them.
-SolCrys is itself an AEO vendor offering both surfaces, so the guide should be read as a practitioner framework rather than a neutral third-party review.
+If your brand sells through marketplaces or DTC ecommerce, you may need retail-specific workflows in addition to generic AEO monitoring.
+This guide explains why the categories diverged, compares them across six dimensions, gives a decision matrix for picking single-surface versus two-surface stacks, and lists the most common mistakes brands make when choosing between them.
+SolCrys defaults to broad AEO execution and scopes retail-specific workflows as add-ons, so we are explicit about where each surface belongs.

 Updated 2026-05-06